 Bottom Line

-Is investment manager a good career path?
-It depends on where you’re starting from.
+Is becoming an investment manager a good career path?
+It depends on your experience and where you are in your career.
 For someone who’s gained some experience working in financial services, shifting gears to focus on investment management could be an excellent chance to further their professional goals.
 However, it’s important to consider the skills, experience and licensing that are required, as well as what the job involves day-to-day to decide if it might be right for you.

 Tips for Growing Your Advisory Business

-• Working with an online lead generation service can help accelerate your business growth by putting your business in front of prospective clients.
-SmartAsset AMP (Advisor Marketing Platform) is our holistic marketing service that financial advisors can use for client lead generation and automated marketing.
+- Working with an online lead generation service can help accelerate your business growth by putting your business in front of prospective clients.
+SmartAsset AMP (Advisor Marketing Platform) is a holistic marketing service financial advisors can use for client lead generation and automated marketing.
 Sign up for a free demo to explore how SmartAsset AMP can help you expand your practice’s marketing operation.
 Get started today.

-• If you’re pursuing a professional designation, consider what’s required to prepare for the exam as well as what you’ll need to do after you pass.
-For example, if you’re hoping to become a certified financial planner, you’ll have to complete the CFP exam and meet continuing education requirements thereafter.
+- If you’re pursuing a professional designation, consider what’s required to prepare for the exam as well as what you’ll need to do after you pass.
+For example, if you’re hoping to become a Certified Financial Planner™, you’ll have to complete the CFP© exam and meet continuing education requirements thereafter.
 Continuing education credits can be earned online or offline, using a mix of free and paid options.

 Photo credit: ©iStockPhoto/SDI Productions, ©iStockPhoto/fizkes, ©iStockPhoto/FatCamera